steveruizok/perfect-freehand/README.md

 # Perfect Freehand

-Perfect freehand is a library for creating freehand paths.
-By [@steveruizok](https://twitter.com/steveruizok).
+Perfect freehand is a library for creating freehand paths by [@steveruizok](https://twitter.com/steveruizok).

 ![Screenshot](/screenshot.png)